 Feliciano concludes Love Your Neighbor by challenging readers to take practical action in their own communities and social spheres.
 “Fighting poverty at a personal level, in relationship, is the most effective way to tackle the big problems we see around us, even if it seems like it isn’t enough,” she writes.

-Love Your Neighbor can be purchased on IFWE’s website.
+Love Your Neighbor can be purchased in the IFWE bookstore.
 It is available in both paperback and downloadable digital formats.

 Editor’s Note: This article was reprinted with permission by the Institute on Religion & Democracy.